Naked Put Margin Requirement

 - $2.50 x 1 x 100 = $250

 The requirement for this position would be $750.
 The $50 generated from the sale can be applied to the margin requirement, resulting in a buying power requirement of $700.

-Please note that some underlyings may have elevated margin requirements.
-For example, naked options in cash-settled indices use 25%/15% instead of 20%/10%.
+Please note that some underlyings may have elevated margin requirements–for example, volatility products or naked options in cash-settled indices.